The solvability of consensus in iterated models extended with safe-consensus: Introduction

 In a previous work~\cite{getco10topologicaltheory} we had already studied an iterated model extended with the power of safe-consensus.
 However, that model had the restriction that in each iteration, all processes invoke the same safe-consensus object.
 We showed that set agreement can be implemented, but not consensus.
 The impossibility proof uses much simpler connectivity arguments than those of this paper.

-The paper is organized as follows.
+{\bf Organization.} The paper is organized as follows.
 Section~\ref{secdcBasicDef} describes the basic concepts and previous results of the models of computation.
 This section can be skipped by readers familiar with standard distributed computing notions.
 Section \ref{secAllModels} defines the three iterated models of computation that we investigate and also we present the main results for each model.
-Section \ref{secResultsWOR} is devoted to develop all the results obtained for our first iterated model, in it the processes write to memory, invoke the safe-consensus objects and then they snapshot the shared memory.
-For this model, our results are the following: \begin{itemize} \item We construct a protocol that solves $n$-process consensus using $\binom{n}{2}$ safe-consensus boxes (Section~\ref{secWOR}).
-We give our consensus protocol using the new 2coalitions-consensus task. \item We describe for the case of three processes the main result for this iterated model, which is also the main result of this paper, it is a lower bound on the number of safe-consensus objects needed to solve consensus in this iterated model (Section \ref{asymtotictighbounds}).
-The 3-process case illustrates some of the main ideas of the general case.
-The full proof of the lower bound for $n$ processes is given in the Appendices. \end{itemize} Section \ref{secImpossConsensus} is dedicated to our second iterated model with safe-consensus.
+Section \ref{secImpossConsensus} is dedicated to our first iterated model with safe-consensus.
 In this model, the processes first write to memory, then they snapshot the contents of the memory and after that, they invoke safe-consensus objects.
 We prove that in this model, consensus cannot be implemented.
-In Section \ref{secEquivWROOWR}, we develop our last iterated model extended with safe-consensus.
+In Section \ref{secEquivWROOWR}, we develop our second iterated model extended with safe-consensus.
 In this model, the processes first invoke safe-consensus objects, then they write to the memory and finally, they snapshot the shared memory.
 We prove that this model is equivalent to the previous model (for task solvability), thus the consensus task cannot be implemented in this model.
-Section \ref{secConclusions} contains our conclusions and some open problems.
+Section \ref{secResultsWOR} is devoted to develop all the results obtained for our last iterated model, in it the processes write to memory, invoke the safe-consensus objects and then they snapshot the shared memory.
+For this model, our results are the following: \begin{itemize} \item We construct a protocol that solves $n$-process consensus using $\binom{n}{2}$ safe-consensus boxes (Section~\ref{secTheConsensusProtocol}).
+We give our consensus protocol using the new 2coalitions-consensus task, which is described in full detail in Section \ref{secCCTask}. \item We describe and prove the main result for this iterated model, which is also the main result of this paper, it is a lower bound on the number of safe-consensus objects needed to solve consensus in this iterated model (Section \ref{asymtotictighbounds}). \end{itemize} In Section \ref{secConclusions} we give our final conclusions and some open problems.